Engee documentation

 Notebook

-In this demonstration we will explore the possibilities of using C code in Engee scripts.
-After all, while much of the code can be written in Engee, there are many high quality and mature libraries for numerical computation already written in C.
+In this demo, we will explore the possibilities of using C code in Engee scripts.
+After all, although most of the code can be written in Engee, there are many high-quality and mature libraries for numerical calculations already written in C.

-This is achieved by calling the @ccall macro.
+This is achieved by calling the macro @ccall.

 As an example, let's call the clock function from the C standard library.
-Clock takes no arguments and in our case returns Int32.
+Clock does not accept arguments, and in our case returns Int32.

 In [ ]: